JnyJny/StatusThing/README.md

 ThingStatus hopes you will send it well-formed JSON dictionaries.
 It will complain silently to itself and ignore ill-formed JSON dictionaries until I teach it better manners.
 Each line sent is expected to be a complete JSON dictionary, so no embedded newlines or carriage returns.
 Multiple dictionaries can be sent, or you can send one big dictionary.
 When you are done, shutdown your side of the socket and call it a day.

+Dictionaries control the attributes of three main elements in StatusThing: shape, outline and symbol.

 ### Shapes

 ```sh